vito/bass/docs/lit/index.md

   It'll also be cached forever, so you'll never get new commits.

   Each input should specify an exact version to fetch.
 If you don't know it yet you can run another thunk to figure it out.
-You can keep \italic{that} thunk from being cached forever by labeling it with the current time.
+You can keep *that* thunk from being cached forever by labeling it with the current time.
 That's how
   \b{git-ls-remote} works under the hood.
 }{{{